evanblack/ustyle-modals/README.md

 ### Footer

-The modal footer doesn't appear by default, but if you specify it, it will appear fixed to the bottom of it.
+The modal footer doesn't appear by default, but if you specify it, it will appear fixed to the bottom of the modal.

     showfooter
 If set to 'true', the modal footer will show.
 Duh.
 But then if "formurl" or "footerhtml" below are specified, this will also be set as 'true' by default.